Medicinal Garden

 Target system: Immune System, Digestive System

-Use: Historically used by Native Americans to treat digestive disorders, diarrhea and internal parasites.
-Has been said to help with liver disorders.
-Used to ease fevers and help with skin disorders.
-Although there isn't enough scientific evidence to support these claims.
+Use: Historically, Red Sprite Winterberry was used by Native Americans to treat digestive disorders, diarrhea and internal parasites.
+It has been said to help with liver disorders, used to ease fevers, and helpful against skin disorders.
+However, there is not enough scientific evidence to support these claims.

 Preparation: Medicinal Parts- bark/leaves.
 The bark is steeped with water for tea and the leaves are crushed and used externally.